Master’s Level Practicum/Internship Training Program

 The internship training program offers interns the opportunity to serve a wide diversity of clients with mild to moderate psychopathology.
-Interns work in-person and virtually to provide psychotherapy for children and adults, couples and families as well as gaining additional experience in completing psychological assessments.
+Interns work in-person and virtually to provide psychotherapy for children and adults in a variety of settings.

-The internship training program is based on a 40–45-hour week, for 12 months, with holidays, vacation, and sick leave in accordance with Cornerstone’s policies and procedures.
-The program begins on July 31, 2023, and is completed one year later.
-The starting date of the position is negotiable depending on prior school and internship commitments.
+The internship training program is based on a commitment to 10-16 hours per week, for two sixteen-week semesters.
+The starting date of the position may be negotiable depending on academic program requirements.
 Applicants must be able to work a minimum of two evenings per week and Friday afternoons are required for bi-monthly team meetings.

-Interns will receive 3 hours/week of individual supervision by a Licensed Clinical Psychologist and additional supervision will be provided as required by the intern’s program.
-In addition, there will be opportunities to consult and seek supervision from other therapists at CCCOC.
-During the training year, the interns will provide a minimum of one professional presentation to our community partnerships and one case presentation to a group of peers during staff meetings.
+Interns will receive two hours a week of individual and group supervision by a fully licensed clinician.
+During the training year, the interns may provide a professional presentation to our community partnerships and one case presentation to a group of peers during steam meetings.

 Qualifications:

-Demonstrate strong interest in and experience with diverse clients, strong multicultural competence, ability to work as part of an interdisciplinary team, and the ability to articulate their approach to integration of faith and practice.
+- Demonstrate strong interest in and experience with diverse clients, strong multicultural competence, ability to work as part of a team.

 - Excellent organizational, strong multi-tasking abilities and time management skills.